 As we left Lisbon behind and wondered on the highway, being lucky to catch a rather sunny day for November, the colorful Pena Palace showed itself quite fast.

 But Rui left us just in front of the entrance, once we’ve passed by Sintra and left it on the right, driving through one of the most fairytale-like roads.

 There’s a shuttle bus taking you to the top, right in front of the palace, but the hill is easily done by foot so that you don’t have to wait or get squished inside of the small bus.

 As I’ve heard someone saying, Pena Palace is an Instagram Heaven.

 Pena Palace is so colorful, filled with pretty tiles, with many balconies and a wide terrace with the most breathtaking view you’ll find.
-It’s only normal that we’ve spent so much time here, both on the outside, and on the inside.
+A Romantic dream.

 Once we’ve finished the tour, since we wanted to see so many things in one day, we did not explore the garden of the Palace, but that’s one thing that you should do if you have just enough time to spare.